Multipartite quantum correlations: symplectic and algebraic geometry approach: Geometric and topological characterization of and sates

 The space of all density matrices is not a symplectic space (the symplectic form is degenerate).
 Nevertheless, as already mentioned in the introduction (see also Appendix), the set of density matrices with the fixed spectrum $\mc O_\rho$, which is the adjoint orbit of $SU(\mc H)$ through $\rho$ is symplectic.
 Therefore, the action of the above given groups $K$ on $\mc O_\rho$ leads to existence of the momentum map $\mu:\mc O_\rho\rightarrow \mathfrak{k}$ \cite{guillemin84}.
 In order to check if a given orbit $K.\sigma$ (the action of $K$ on $\sigma\in\mc O_\rho$ is the adjoint action) is or is not symplectic it is enough to consider the restriction of the momentum map $\mu$ to $K.\sigma$.
 Then $K.\sigma$ is symplectic if this restriction is bijective.
 The computational conditions for $\mu$ to be bijective are given in the Kostant-Sternberg theorem \cite{KS82}.
-Let us note that since $K.\rho$ is mapped by $\mu$ onto adjoint orbit in $\mathfrak{k}$, non-symplecticity of $K.\rho$ (the degeneration of symplectic form on $K.\rho$) can be measured as $D(K.\rho)=\dim K.\rho -\dim Ad_K\mu(\rho)$.
-For two qubits the $CC$ states, in a fixed basis, form a 3-dimensional simplex and therefore it is possible to see how the closure of the symplectic $K=SU(N_1)\times SU{N_2}$ orbits forms the set of $CC$ states (Figure.
+Let us note that since $K.\rho$ is mapped by $\mu$ onto an adjoint orbit in $\mathfrak{k}$, non-symplecticity of $K.\rho$ (the degeneration of symplectic form on $K.\rho$) can be measured by $\mathrm{D}(K.\rho)=\dim K.\rho -\dim Ad_K\mu(\rho)$.
+For two qubits the $CC$ states, in a fixed basis, form a 3-dimensional simplex and therefore it is possible to see how the closure of the union of symplectic $K=SU(N_1)\times SU(N_2)$ orbits forms the set of $CC$ states (Figure.
 7, 8 and 9).
 In \cite{OSS14} we also discuss existence of K\"ahler structure and show that it is present on all considered symplectic $K$-orbits.

-For finding Euler-Poincar\'e characteristics $\chi$ we use the Hopf-Samelson theorem \cite{HS41}.
-This theorem says that for action of a compact group $K$ on a manifold $M$ the Euler-Poincar\'e characteristics $\chi$ of the orbit $K/K_x$ passing through $x\in M$ is given by: \begin{enumerate} \item If the maximal torus $T$ of $K$ is contained in $K_x$ then $\chi(K/K_x)=\frac{|W_K|}{|W_{K_x}|}$, where $W_K$ and $W_{K_x}$ are Weyl groups of $K$ and $K_x$ respectively. \item Otherwise, $\chi(K/K_x)=0$. \end{enumerate} In \cite{OSS14} it is shown that orbits of the discussed groups through $CC$ and $CQ$ states are the only orbits with stabilizer subgroups containing maximal torus.
-The ranks of the Weyl groups are calculated and a formula for $\chi$ is given.
+To find Euler-Poincar\'e characteristics $\chi$ we use the Hopf-Samelson theorem \cite{HS41}.
+This theorem says that for action of a compact group $K$ on a manifold $M$ the Euler-Poincar\'e characteristics $\chi$ of the orbit $K.x$ passing through $x\in M$ is can be computed as follows \begin{enumerate} \item the If the maximal torus $T$ of $K$ is contained in $K_x$\footnote{Here, by $K_x$ we denote the stabiliser subgroup of $x$ in $K$.} then $\chi(K/K_x)=\frac{|W_K|}{|W_{K_x}|}$, where $W_K$ and $W_{K_x}$ are Weyl groups of $K$ and $K_x$ respectively. \item Otherwise, $\chi(K/K_x)=0$. \end{enumerate} In \cite{OSS14} it is shown that orbits of the discussed groups through $CC$ and $CQ$ states are the only orbits with stabilizer subgroups containing maximal torus.
+The orders of the Weyl groups are calculated and a formula for $\chi$ is given.